microsoft/r-server-campaign-optimization/jupyter.md

     https://localhost:9999

 into the address bar to access Jupyter.
+You will get a security warning, hit the "Advanced" button and add this to your exceptions to access the Jupyter session.

  There are a number of samples available on the VM server.
-To add the Campaign Optimization solution, use the `Upload` button and navigate to the **Desktop\Campaign\R** folder where you will see the **Campaign Optimization R Notebook**.
+You can add the **Campaign Optimization R Notebook** by moving or copying it from **Desktop/Campaign/R** into **C:/<machinename>/notebook** (for example, if your machinename is "dsvm" the path is **C:/dsvm/notebook**).
+You will also need to copy the 4 .csv files from the **Desktop/Campaign/Data** folder into the notebook folder.

 <a href="CIG_Workflow.html#step2">Return to Typical Workflow for Cortana Intelligence Gallery Deployment<a>